Georgetown University study ranks Norwich’s long-term value in the top tier among nation’s colleges

 The study used data from the College Scorecard, a national database started in 2015, and calculated net present value, a return-on-investment measure, at 10, 15, 20, 30 and 40 years after enrollment for schools public, private nonprofit and private for-profit offering two-year associate degrees and four-year bachelor’s degrees.

-At 30 and 40 years postenrollment, Norwich ranked in the top 7 percent for best net present value among the 4,529 schools ranked in Georgetown University’s “A First Try at ROI” study.
+At 30 and 40 years postenrollment, Norwich ranked in the top 7% for best net present value among the 4,529 schools ranked in Georgetown University’s “A First Try at ROI” study.

 As Fast Company magazine reported, the study showed four-year degrees deliver the best investment returns, an $838,000 economic gain after 40 years.
 The 10 colleges with the top net present value after 40 years, the report said, all are four-year institutions; three are pharmacy schools — Albany College of Pharmacy and Health Sciences, St. Louis College of Pharmacy and Massachusetts College of Pharmacy and Health Sciences.